kiraitachi/PyShieldGUI/README.md

 ---

-## What can we do with HotspotShield client and what is ported to KinuxShield
+## What can we do with HotspotShield client and what is ported to PyShieldGUI

 - [x] Start the VPN, does not connect it `hotspotshield start`
 - [x] Stops the VPN in the background, disconnects if connected `hotspotshield stop`